Quick start

 Sign with detached signature

-$ sq sign --signature-file --signer $FINGERPRINT $FILE
+$ sq sign --signature-file $DETACHED_SIGNATURE_FILE --signer $FINGERPRINT $FILE